 - Inheritance and Estate Tax Planning

-When planning your estate, it is important to also plan on estate tax.
+It is important to also plan on estate tax.
 Failure to consider these taxes may result in seeing less of your legacy going to your loved ones.
 Beneficiaries of your estate may be left with the responsibility of paying sizable taxes on their inheritance.
 An experienced estate planning lawyer from Carter DeYoung will walk you through all of the options of your will and help you to determine the best way to manage your estate.